SMIITT22/visualization/README.md

 ```

 ### 5. Set Up the Frontend
-Navigate to the frontend folder (if applicable):
+Navigate to the frontend folder:
 ```bash
 npm install
 ```